Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ## Important notice

-Please note that due to security measures implemented in modern browsers, some or all export options might not work if the web page is loaded locally (via fileBean:///) or contain images loaded from different host than the web page itself.
+Please note that due to security measures implemented in modern browsers, some or all exportBean options might not work if the web page is loaded locally (via fileBean:///) or contain images loaded from different host than the web page itself.